SeHarrys/PMS/README.md

 # PMS - Pachanga Mail Server

-  PMS is a simple email server writen in Go and based on go-guerrilla and the great qpsmtpd
+  PMS is a simple email server SMTP writen in Go and based on go-guerrilla and the great qpsmtpd

   Accept all emails of hosts valid in "allowedHosts" or is authenticated user to relay mail

   The structure of the users is so simple if the directory exists and is a valid domain is a welcome user, you can make symbolic links between directories to make a alias email

-  For the config file first read PMS_CONFIG environment and next file pms.conf
+  For the config file first read $ENV{PMS_CONFIG} and next file pms.conf

 ```shell
 go get github.com/SeHarrys/PMS